 If a software company or a customer wanted to add HaloPays, how long would that take?

 We’re super-fast.
 With a new software partner, within two weeks they’d be up and running, integrated to our gateway.
 We’ve written our own API, and we work closely with our partners on integration.

 But after we’re set up with a software partner, we approve new accounts for customers same-day.

 Bigger picture, what does HaloPays do differently?

-We’ve always had the best retention rate I’ve ever heard of in our industry – we’ve been at 96% over 6 years, and the average is 80%, and we hear it’s our support, training, and our straightforward approach.
+We’ve always had the best retention rate I’ve ever heard of in our industry.
+We’ve been at 96% over 6 years, and the average is 80%.
+We hear it’s our support, training, and our straightforward approach.
 We’d rather be totally clear about what you’ll be charged from day 1, rather than sweet talk you into thinking you have some unrealistically great rate that you really don’t.

 The majority of the time, people in charge of payment management don’t really know what they’re paying.
 And I think that’s a real shame.
 Long-term relationships are a lot more important to us than a quick buck.

 We usually get customers who have been using PayPal and wanted something just as cut-and-dried, or after they realize they were misled by some other provider.
 Usually an organization is pitched to, then they sign, then they’re abandoned, given only cryptic reports.

 We do free statement evaluations for organizations who aren’t working with us yet, to make sure they know what they’re actually paying as a total percentage.
 The difference between what they thought they were promised and what has actually come out is often incredible.
 And not incredible in a good way.

 Typical industry pricing is very tricky.
 With most providers, there are a ton of different fees and a number of tiers.
 Pricing depends on the type of card you take and how you take it.
 We scrapped that whole system last year.